9 Fashion Tricks to Seriously Up Your Fall Wardrobe Game

 Fashion wants you to get political, or at least throw on a T-shirt with a slogan this season.
 A T-shirt is one of the easiest garments to wear when it’s chilly in the morning and warm in the afternoon.
 Tabora says incorporating slogans with chic outfits are the easiest way to stay on trend and “literally make a statement but still be fashionable.”
 We love this “I am woman” T-shirt from ASOS.
 Are you a fashion minimalist?
 Here’s how to create the ultimate capsule wardrobe.

 Basic, understated dresses in chic bright red is another one of the big trends for fall, says Tabora.
-The color popped up all over the spring runways and on the red carpet at award shows, but with some extra sparkle, like the statement sleeves on this Target dress.
+The color popped up all over the spring runways and on the red carpet at award shows, but with some extra sparkle.
 If you already own a simple red dress, check out these genius ways to transition summer clothes to fall for some more ideas.

 “Fringed skirts and dresses for that lively and fun look—perfect for twirling at any party,” says Tabora.
 A fringe skirt like this suede one from BB Dakota is a great transition piece for fall because of its color and texture.
 Add some tights and boots to the outfit to stay warm as the weather gets cooler.